Drug & Alcohol Counselling

 - Needing a drink or drug to function in daily life

-- Wanting to cut back on use but being unable to do so.
+- Wanting to cut back on use but being unable to do so

 - Environment.
 A person’s environment includes many influences.
 Family dynamics, support network, and economic status can all play a role.
-Factors such as peer pressure, physical and sexual abuse, early exposure to drugs, stress, and parental guidance can also greatly affect a person’s likelihood of drug use and alcohol addiction.
+Factors such as peer pressure, physical and sexual abuse, early exposure to drugs, stress, and parental guidance can also greatly affect a person’s likelihood of drug use and alcohol reliance.

-As with other chronic diseases, such as diabetes or heart disease, the treatment for substance addiction isn’t a cure.
+As with other chronic diseases, such as diabetes or heart disease, the treatment for substance abuse isn’t a cure.
 Individuals in successful recovery learn to minimize the symptoms of the illness, limit their vulnerability to relapse, and create a balanced life with purpose.
 Recovery can be an opportunity for personal growth, self care, and renewed purpose.

-I am a certified drug and alcohol counsellor that has been working with substance and behavioural addictions for over 20 years.
+I am a certified drug and alcohol counsellor that has been working with substance and behavioural dependencies for over 20 years.
 My approach to substance abuse counselling/treatment is holistic and customized for each client that I work with.
 Concurrent psychological, medical, or social problems may also be addressed if you feel they are obstructing you from getting your life on track.
 We will work together to create a stronger healthier future for yourself.